Sex Toy Materials Guide

 For general cleaning on all of the above toys just washing it with some regular hand soap or dishwashing liquid and then thoroughly rinsing with warm water will do the job.
 If it is heavily textured then using a spare toothbrush to scrub it will help as well.
 After this it can be left to air dry and then returned to storage.
 I recommend a zip lock bag for silicone toys to stop dust getting on them, although they will be fine if stored together without a bag.

 Toys should be sterilised when used for anal play, when switching between anal and vaginal use, or when switching between partners.
-For silicone, ABS plastic, wood, ceramic, and metal you can dip them in a 10% bleach solution and then rinse thoroughly afterwards.
+For silicone, ABS plastic, wood, and ceramic you can dip them in a 10% bleach solution and then rinse thoroughly afterwards.
 Glass, metal and silicone can be boiled for 3-5 minutes, or put through a sanitise cycle without any detergent and by themselves in the dishwasher.
 Lastly, metal, ABS plastic, glass, wood and silicone can be wiped down with rubbing alcohol.
 Once again I reiterate to check with the first manufacturer that these sterilisation methods are safe.

 The Bad